ethz-asl/time_autosync/README.md

 Under the skin the system is just a central difference kalman filter.
 - It assumes a constant camera framerate and uses this to get rid of some of the jitter from arrival times
-- Absolute offsets are calculated by aligning the IMU's measured angular velocity to that perceived by a simple Lukas-Kinard tracker running on the camera images.
+- Absolute offsets are calculated by aligning the IMU's measured angular velocity to that perceived by a simple Lucas-Kanade tracker running on the camera images.
 Obviously this will only work on systems that undergo significant movement.

 This filter is pretty new and only tested on a couple of datasets I had lying around, so expect some issues when you first run it.